Toronto FC believes they can go one step further than last year’s squad

 Playing any way necessary to win comes easier to a group that likes being together and wants nothing less than a championship, according to TFC captain Michael Bradley.
 He says everyone, from the behind-the-scenes staff to the coaches to the players, is willing to make any sacrifice for the good of the team.

-With the Sounders holding a 2-0 lead on the Houston Dynamo going into Thursday's second leg of the Western Conference final in Seattle, an MLS Cup rematch seems likely.
+With the Sounders holding a 2-0 lead on the Houston Dynamo going into Thursday's second leg of the Western Conference final in Seattle, a rematch for the MLS Cup seemed likely.
 But according to Vanney and Bradley, the only concern for the Reds was that they get to play for the title in front of their famously passionate, raucous fans.

-"People probably get tired of hearing me say this, but the atmosphere in this stadium, the city, the relationship this team has with our fans, you don't find that in very many places," Bradley said.
+"People probably get tired of hearing me say this but the atmosphere in this stadium, the city, the relationship this team has with our fans, you don't find that in very many places," Bradley said.
 "I'm not talking just about North America, I'm talking about across the world.

-"I don't think our fans truly understand what a difference they make for us and the way they push us on in certain moments.
+I don't think our fans truly understand what a difference they make for us and the way they push us on in certain moments.
 Ultimately, they give us this feeling like there is only one team that can win."

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.